oroinc/crm-application/README.md

     php composer.phar install

+- Create the database (default name is "oro_crm")

-- Initialize application with install script (for Linux and Mac OS install.sh, for Windows install.bat)
+- Initialize application with Install Wizard Alternatively with script (for Linux and Mac OS install.sh, for Windows install.bat)

 After installation you can login as application administrator using user name "admin" and password "admin".